Ğ

-Ğ (g with breve) is a Latin letter found in the Turkish and Azerbaijani alphabets as well as the Latin alphabets of Zazaki, Laz, Crimean Tatar, Tatar, and Kazakh.
+Ğ (g with breve; minuscule: ğ) is a Latin letter found in the Turkish and Azerbaijani alphabets as well as the Latin alphabets of Zazaki, Laz, Crimean Tatar, Tatar, and Kazakh.
 It traditionally represented the voiced velar fricative /ɣ/ or the voiced uvular fricative /ʁ/.
 However, in Turkish, the phoneme has in most cases been reduced to a silent letter, serving as a vowel-lengthener.
+But for Crimean Tatar spelling in Romania it represents the voiced palato-alveolar affricate /d͡ʒ/.